 Jaques Fath, the Self-Taught Designer who Took Paris by Storm.December 3, 2019

 Jaques Fath was one of the leading midcentury Parisian couturiers.
-His designs were dramatic and perfect for tall, slender women with panache.
+An innovative designer, his clothes were dramatic and perfect for tall, slender women with panache.
 His clothes are the perfect, fairytale fantasy, looking just like an illustration come to life.
 He dressed Hollywood stars Greta Garbo, Rita Hayworth and Ava Gardner, as well as Eva Peron.

 Born in 1912 in Lafitte, France, Jaques Fath’s great-grandparents, Caroline and Georges Fath, were both fashion writers and illustrators, and Georges was also a famous playwright.
 His grandfather, Rene-Maurice Fath, was a landscape painter.
 Disappointingly, his father, André Fath, was an insurance agent.